jonnor/datascience-master/dat390/report.md

 scikit-learn and Keras.
 Prior familiarity with these tools will make it easier to start applying these to tasks of your own.

-In summary, our goal is that after reading this report: a machine learning practitioner, without prior knowledge about sound and audio processing, is be able to solve basic Acoustic Event Detection problems.
+In summary, the goal is that after reading this report: a machine learning practitioner, without prior knowledge about sound and digital audio processing, is be able to solve basic Acoustic Event Detection problems.

+## Applications
+The application of machine learning to sound and acoustic events can be found across many fields of scientific study and in many industries.

+In security, detection of acoustic events are used to alert security camera operators to potential `TODO: ref`

+In structural analysis, acoustic emissions is used to detect delamination of concrete on bridges

+In ecoacoustics

+Anywhere sound contains useful information

+`TODO: move to ?`

+`TODO: `

+* Ecoacoustics/bioacoustics.
+Population estimation.
+Ecosystem Health monitoring.
+* Domestic animal.
+Livestock.
+Early
+* Structural monitoring.
+* Predictive maintenance.
+Anomaly detection.
+* Process control.
+Do something once audible event happens.
+Coffe
+* Smart home / home automation.
+Children crying, smokealarm

+Structure-borne sound.
+Vibrations.
+Sound in water.
+Hydrophonics

+\newpage
 # Background

 ## Introduction to sound